 How much should you plan for your leisure travel from Nigeria to Turkey?
 In this post, I’ll be sharing details of the costs of travelling from Lagos, Nigeria to Istanbul and Cappadocia, Turkey.
-I personally made this trip from Nairobi, and apart from the costs of flights, everything else is applicable when travelling from Nigeria.
+I made this trip from Nairobi, and apart from the costs of flights, everything else is applicable when travelling from Nigeria.

-This breakdown is based solely on our experience and is only intended for the purpose of trip planning and to present a fair idea of how much to budget.
+This breakdown is based solely on our experience and is only intended for trip planning and to present a fair idea of how much to budget.
 All prices stated here are either approximate values (rounded up to the nearest whole number) or exact values at the time of this writing.
 A cost breakdown summary is available at the end of the post.